elmtree-askmo/cloudcannon-app/content/learn/psychology/how-are-computational-models-used-in-the-analysis-of-phonological-graphs.md

 url: /learn/psychology/questions/how-are-computational-models-used-in-the-analysis-of-phonological-graphs
 score: -1.0
 related_article1:
-    id: 164611
+    id: 164608
-    title: What are the foundational theories of cognitive neuroscience?
+    title: >-
+        How can MRI technology assist in understanding language disorders?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-foundational-theories-of-cognitive-neuroscience
+    url: /learn/psychology/questions/how-can-mri-technology-assist-in-understanding-language-disorders
 related_article2:
-    id: 164599
+    id: 164605
-    title: What is a phonological graph and why is it important in language development?
+    title: >-
+        What have split-brain studies revealed about the visual field's interaction with language?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-a-phonological-graph-and-why-is-it-important-in-language-development
+    url: /learn/psychology/questions/what-have-splitbrain-studies-revealed-about-the-visual-fields-interaction-with-language
 related_article3:
     id: 164599
+    title: >-
-    title: What is a phonological graph and why is it important in language development?
+        What is a phonological graph and why is it important in language development?
     subject: Psychology
     url: /learn/psychology/questions/what-is-a-phonological-graph-and-why-is-it-important-in-language-development
 related_article4:
-    id: 164605
+    id: 164609
-    title: What have split-brain studies revealed about the visual field's interaction with language?
+    title: >-
+        What are the advantages of using eye-tracking studies in human behavior analysis?
     subject: Psychology
-    url: /learn/psychology/questions/what-have-splitbrain-studies-revealed-about-the-visual-fields-interaction-with-language
+    url: /learn/psychology/questions/what-are-the-advantages-of-using-eyetracking-studies-in-human-behavior-analysis
 related_article5:
-    id: 164613
+    id: 164614
-    title: What is the Sapir-Whorf Hypothesis and how does it relate to the relationship between language and thought?
+    title: >-
+        How does cognitive linguistics view language as a cognitive tool?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-sapirwhorf-hypothesis-and-how-does-it-relate-to-the-relationship-between-language-and-thought
+    url: /learn/psychology/questions/how-does-cognitive-linguistics-view-language-as-a-cognitive-tool
 ---

 &nbsp;